Hawker-Siddeley/British Aerospace 125 series

 British Aerospace 125 Hawker 800SP

 Aviation Partners, known for the winglets on amongst others the Gulfstream II and Boeing 737s, has also developed a winglet for the BAe125 Series 800A/B. They call their creation Hawker 800SP, where ‘SP’ stands for special performance.
-Note that they make winglets for the Hawker 800XP as well, but these are called Hawker 800XP2 (see below).
+Note that they make winglets for the Hawker 800XP as well, but these aircraft are called Hawker 800XP2 (see below).

 Raytheon Hawker 800XP & XPi

 The differences between the Hawker 800 and the Hawker 800XP are generally not too large, because the TFE731-5BR engines cannot be distinguished from the -5R engines and standard thrust reversers of the 800XP are optional on the 800.
-Instead you should pay attention to the wings: the wing fences are gone and they are replaced by vortex generators, that can also be found on the BAe125 Series 1000A/B.
+Instead you should pay attention to the wings: the wing fences are gone and they are replaced by vortex generators, that can also be found on the BAe125 Series 1000A/B. Additionally, the dorsal fin is shorter: it stops at the front of the engine nacelles instead of the last cabin window.

 The Brazilian Air Force flies with the Hawker 800XP as EU-93A, while the South Korean air force has special mission aircraft designated RC-800RA and RC-800SIG.
 Both have a canoe shaped bulge under the fuselage, multiple antennas and two ventral fins.